2000 Hungarian Grand Prix: Race

 Mika Häkkinen won the race from third position after passing Michael Schumacher and McLaren teammate David Coulthard.

 Häkkinen had a seven-second lead over Michael Schumacher by lap 19.
 Coulthard was three seconds behind Michael Schumacher owing to an incorrect tyre pressure setting and was pulling away from Ralf Schumacher.
-Heidfeld became the race's second retirement when his car failed due to a drop in battery voltage after a pit stop after completing 22 laps.
+Heidfeld became the race's second retirement when his car failed due to a drop in battery voltage after a pit stop following his completing 22 laps.
 Three laps later, Irvine made his first pit stop from seventh and fell to 11th.
 At the end of lap 27, Brawn asked Michael Schumacher to enter the pit lane for the first of two scheduled stops, which lasted 7.3 seconds.
 He rejoined the track in fifth, behind his teammate Barrichello.
 On the 29th lap, Barrichello relinquished third to teammate Michael Schumacher at the first corner.
 Barrichello entered the pit lane on the 30th lap and completed the stop in 6.7 seconds.
 He returned to the circuit in sixth, ahead of Ralf Schumacher, whose own pit stop was hampered by a jammed wheel nut.

 Race leader Häkkinen, whose drink bottle failed roughly a third of the way into the race and he became exhausted, made a seven-second pit stop on lap 31 for a new set of tyres, falling behind teammate Coulthard.
 Häkkinen reclaimed the race lead after Coulthard's 6.9-second pit stop for fuel and tyres on the following lap.
 Coulthard returned to the track in third, behind Michael Schumacher but ahead of Schumacher's teammate Barrichello.
 Häkkinen set the race's fastest lap, a 1:20.028 on lap 33, as he continued to pull away from Michael Schumacher.
 Fisichella retired on the 36th lap as his car became difficult to drive owing to bargeboard damage.
 Coulthard on a new set of tyres, lapped faster and was two seconds behind Michael Schumacher by lap 37 as Schumacher's cautious pace preserved his tyres since they wore quickly on the Ferrari.
+However, aerodynamic turbulence impeded progress.